 Practically all Member States have chosen to follow the high level of flexibility contained in the Directive that effectively allows the companies affected to choose their own reporting framework from the existing range of frameworks available.

 Member states have also remained flexible regarding where the non-financial information report should be published.
 Approximately one third of countries have stuck with the Directive’s default position that the report should be contained in the Management report – a position that Accountancy Europe has supported.

-Regarding assurance, the majority of Member States have chosen the minimum standard contained in the Directive: the auditor should check that the required statement is present.
-Upon the publication of the report, we have not identified any Member State that has chosen to require a higher level of assurance.
+Regarding assurance, the majority of Member States have chosen the minimum standard contained in the Directive: the auditor shall check that the required statement is present.
+Upon the publication of the updated report (April 2018), we have identified only two Member States that have chosen to require a higher level of assurance – France and Italy.